 The approved method and conventions in the UK for calculating U-Values are given in the guidance documents ISO6946 and BR443, these govern how the basic equation given above is adjusted to reflect things like air gaps and discontinuous materials.

-U-Values are typically used for building elements rather than materials, so while we might refer to the U-value of a wall or roof in its entirety, it would not typically be appropriate to refer the U-value of, for example, 80mm of PUR.
+U-Values are normally used for building elements rather than materials, so while we might refer to the U-value of a wall or roof in its entirety, it would not normally be appropriate to refer the U-value of, for example, 80mm of PUR.

 Fabric Heat Storage (Thermal Mass)